|Index|SAP Edge Integration Cell on SUSE

 You must log in to Rancher Application Collection.
 This can be done as follows:

-This chapter is intended to guide you through installing and configuring MetalLB on your Kubernetes cluster used for Edge Integration Cell.
+The following chapter should guide you through the installation and configuration of MetalLB on your Kubernetes cluster used for Edge Integration Cell.

 There are multiple ways to install the MetalLB software.
-In this guide, we will cover how to install MetalLB using kubectl or Helm.
-A complete overview and more details about MetalLB can be found on the official website for MetalLB
+In this guide, we cover how to install MetalLB using kubectl or Helm.
+A complete overview and more details about MetalLB can be found at official website for MetalLB.

 Before starting the installation, ensure that all requirements are met.
 In particular, you should pay attention to network addon compatibility.
 If you are trying to run MetalLB on a cloud platform, you should also look at the cloud compatibility page and make sure your cloud platform works with MetalLB (note that most cloud platforms do not).